spaceaardvark/encrypt/README.md

 The password is combined with a random salt to produce a key.
 The key is combined with a random initialization vector to produce the encrypted text.
-The final, encrypted text is prefixed with the algorithm names and parameters for reliable, backward-compatible decryption.
+The final, encrypted text is prefixed with the algorithm parameters for reliable, backward-compatible decryption.
 (The parameters included in the encrypted format are "public" and do not compromise the strength of the encryption.)

 ## Iterations